rancher/rancher.github.io/os/rancheros-tools/ros/config/index.md

 #### Full

 Add the `-f` or `--full` option to include the full configuration.
-This export would include the certificates and private keys as well as the internal and default settings.
+The full configuration will be anything in the default OS configuration, the `cloud-config.yml` and the `cloud-config-local.yml` files.
+None of the certificates or private keys will be shown unless the `-p` flag is included.

 ```bash
 $ sudo ros config export --full